vpenades/SharpGLTF/.github/ISSUE_TEMPLATE/bug_report.md

 **Before submitting a bug**

-It is fairly common that loading issues are produced by malformed glTF files, so YOU MUST check the model you're trying to load with glTF Validator before submitting a bug report.
+It is fairly common that model loading issues are produced by malformed glTF files, so YOU MUST check the model you're trying to load with glTF Validator before submitting a bug report.

     https://github.khronos.org/glTF-Validator